Coconut Fish Curry with Charred Chiles & Lime

 - 1 (14-ounce) can coconut milk Add to list

 - 1 tablespoon fish sauce Add to list

 - 1/2 pound halibut, cut into chunks Add to list

 - Toasted sesame seeds, for garnish Add to list

-Put jalapeños, lemongrass, shallots, cilantro stems, garlic, ginger, coriander, cumin, salt, turmeric and ground lime leaf or zest from 1 lime in the food processor.
+Put jalapeños, lemongrass, shallots, cilantro stems, garlic, ginger, coriander, cumin, salt, turmeric and ground lime leaf or zest from 1 lime in a food processor.
 Blend to create a curry paste, using up to 1/4 cup stock or water to help achieve a smooth puree.
 Blend well, at least 3 minutes.

-Add the halibut and turn the heat off.
+Add halibut and turn the heat off.
 Let the residual heat gently cook the fish.
 After 5 minutes it will be ready to serve.
 Top with sesame seeds.

 For the topping